vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 disabled, and other metadata.
 You can also view the corpus size, associated API keys, custom dimensions, and filter attributes.

-This capability helps you monitor the size of your corpora for optimizing search and storage utilization.
-For example, you can track the read and write activity of a specific corpus
+This capability helps administrators understand the access control details and monitor the size of corpora to understand information like the amount of quota consumed.
+You can also use this information for optimizing search and storage utilization.
+For example, you can track the read and write activity of a specific corpus which can help you change the security strategy.

-You can also use it to understand the access control and how the corpus is configured for queries.
+In this case you might decide on [disabling a specific corpus](/docs/api-reference/admin-apis/corpus/update-corpus-enablement) for a particular reason.

 :::tip